Learn About the Life Plan

 Section 6 documents the Acknowledgements and Agreements.

-Once an individual’s life plan has been developed and finalized, the life plan becomes the active plan of care document.
+Once a life plan has been developed and finalized, the life plan becomes the active plan of care document.
 A life plan is finalized when it is signed by the Care Manager and the individual receiving services or their representative.
-The life plan document does not expire, as it remains in effect until the next Life Plan is finalized.
+The life plan document does not expire, as it remains in effect until the next life plan is finalized.

 The service provider’s signature indicating acknowledgement and agreement may be done via the following methods:

 - A signed letter or other attestation from the provider that indicates their written informed consent.